ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

 Composite rule can accept another rule or a list of rules recursively.
 It provides a way to compose atomic rules into a bigger rule for more complex matching.
-Here are some composite rule operatos you can use in ast-grep.
+Here are some composite rule operators you can use in ast-grep.

 ## `all`